The Resolution Property via Azumaya Algebras: The Resolution Property of Algebraic Space Surfaces and Tame Artin Stacks

+Next, we describe a cohomological obstruction to resolving $F_1$ sheaves by vector bundles.
+The following extends \cite[Proposition 2.4]{SurfaceRes} to the setting of algebraic spaces.

-\begin{prop} (Gross) Let $X$ be a dimension $2$, Noetherian, algebraic space and $F$ a coherent sheaf which is $F_1$.
+\begin{proposition} Let $X$ be a dimension $2$, noetherian, algebraic space and $F$ a coherent sheaf which is $F_1$.
 Let $Z$ denote the (finite) locus where $F$ is not locally free.
-Assume, moreover that $F$ has constant rank at all generic points of $X$.
-Then, there is a vector bundle $V$ of constant rank on $X$ and an obstruction $o \in \H^2(X, Hom(F, V^{\oplus m}))$ whose vanishing guarantees the existence of a locally free resolution
+Assume that $F$ has constant rank at all generic points of $X$.
+Fix a vector bundle $V$ on $X$, then for any $m \gg 0$, there is an obstruction $\sigma \in \H^2(X, \underline{\mathrm{Hom}}(F, V^{\oplus m}))$ whose vanishing guarantees the existence of a locally free resolution